-Is placarded.
+- Is placarded;

-Carries any amount of chlorine.
+- Carries any amount of chlorine; or

-Has cargo tanks, whether loaded or empty used for hazardous materials.
+- Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
+Proceed only when you are sure no train is coming.
 Don't shift gears while crossing the tracks.

-9.7 - Hazardous Materials - Emergencies
+9.7 - Hazardous Materials -

+Emergencies